 Walk through the city centre and pay close attention to Porto’s buildings.
 They may look faded, but their coloured tiles and murals add to their authentic beauty.
 Exquisite hand-painted tiles can be found on church walls and inside many of Porto’s buildings.
-Flights to Porto take a few hours from the UK.

 Getting around Porto